VRConservation/geosp/chapters/05_python.md

 ![](https://i.imgur.com/DDRJeDF.png)

 Delete the function from the javascript conversion that you commented out previously in lines 4-6.
-If you need to keep running and test the map you can turn off the original biomass layers added for the entire globe by changing the center map add map layers to code block to
+If you need to keep running and test the map, you can turn off the original biomass layers added for the entire globe by changing the center map add map layers to the code block to

 ```python
 # Center map and add layers